The foundations of spectral computations via the Solvability Complexity Index hierarchy: Computational Examples

 \subsubsection{Perturbed harmonic oscillator}

 As a first set of examples, we consider

 on $L^2(\mathbb{R})$, where $V$ is a bounded potential.
-Such operators have discrete spectra, however, the perturbation $V$ causes the eigenvalues to shift relative to the classical harmonic oscillator (whose spectrum is the set of odd positive integers).
+Such operators have discrete spectra.
+The perturbation $V$ causes the eigenvalues to shift relative to the classical harmonic oscillator, whose spectrum is the set of odd positive integers.
 Table \ref{shift_run} shows the first five eigenvalues for a range of potentials.
 Each entry in the table is computed with an error bound at most $10^{-9}$ provided by \texttt{DistSpec}.
+The truncation size is chosen adaptively to achieve this error, and computational times were on the order of seconds on a 3.9GHz desktop computer without parallelisation.